Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 Download and install Anaconda:
 > https://www.anaconda.com/products/individual

-Create a virtual environment and install the required packages using the included requirements.txt file In command prompt, navigate to the directory containing the *requirements.txt* file with the following command line:
+Create a virtual environment and install the required packages using the included requirements.txt file.
+In command prompt, navigate to the directory containing the *requirements.txt* file with the following command line:
 > *cd C:\Users...\directory_with_file*